Junil8/2DFMP/Server/README.md

 ## API Service

+API service uses a JSON Web Token to be send as a bearer token.
+This token is used to validate the user.

 | Method | Type | Path | JSON | RETURN | ERROR | Authentication |
 |:------:|:----:| ---- | ---- | ------ | ----- |:--------------:|
 |Authenticate|POST|`/api/token/`|username<br>password|token||False|